WaffleInvoice Blog

 Payment Terms by Job Type

-Different electrical work calls for different terms:
+Different electrical work calls for different terms.

 Residential service calls.
 Due on receipt.
 Collect before you leave the property.
 Card payments via the invoice link work best.